Stories

 On The Block, everyone was about the same age.
 The dads and moms were within one or two years of each other and so were their kids.
 Trying to remember all the names isn’t hard; I went to school with all of them from the first grade at Kennedy School through high school at Woodlawn.
 There were, by my count, twenty-one kids around my age.
 It was the perfect 1950’s lifestyle.
 We knew each other.
 We socialized with the other families on the block all the time, especially the Southern Railroad folks.
 While our dads worked their jobs, our moms took care of the house and all that goes with that.
 When we kids weren’t at school, we lived outside in the most perfect place to play ever put on this earth.

 The Block was a long rectangle of roads bounded by 68th Street North on the West, 68th Place North on the East, 6th Avenue North at the top of the rectangle, and 5th Terrace North at the bottom.
 The long side of the rectangle rose gently from the south to the north, cresting on a hill and then curving right to form 6th Avenue, which ran sharply downhill, called "The Hill."
 Because the only entrance to The Block was from the south on 68th Street, the only cars that came onto The Block were our parents and their friends.
-Both 6th Avenue and 5th Terrace bottomed out at a small tributary of Village Creek called simply "The Creek."
+Both 6th Avenue and 5th Terrace bottomed out at a small tributary of Village Creek, called, simply "The Creek."
 Our house was in "The Dead End" of 6th Avenue North about 50 yards from The Creek.
 I’m sure today it would be called a cul-de-sac, but maybe not.
-At the end of the street, there was a large wooden barrier with red reflectors to keep the unwary driver from driving into The Creek.
+At the end of the street was a large wooden barrier with red reflectors to keep the unwary driver from driving into The Creek.
 I remember at least one car ramming into the barrier when the emergency brake was not applied.

 At the far northern edge of The Woods was Village Creek.
 We rarely strayed this far until our high school years, but when we did, it was always a day-long adventure of raft building or fishing.
 I don’t remember catching much, and I’m positive we never built a raft that would float, but there was fun to be had at Village Creek, especially when girls became interesting.